- Home

 Vegetation Surveys

-The vegetation monitoring has been able to confirm the gradual growth of beech, Japanese zelkova, and other trees that were planted as well as dogwood and amur cork trees that grew naturally after the damage caused by the typhoon in 1996.
-Over the last 27 years, the survey revealed that the planted trees had not only gotten larger but the entire species in the forest also recovered.
-In 2023, trunk of tall tree species expanded.
-We will continue to monitor the progress in the future.
+The vegetation monitoring has been able to confirm the gradual growth of beech, Japanese zelkova, and other trees that were planted, as well as dogwood and other species that grew naturally after the damage caused by the typhoon in 1996.
+In 2024, the expansion of the trunks of tall tree species and a decline in the shrub layer were observed.
+It can be said that we have now entered a phase of competition for space among tall tree species, and we will continue to monitor this.

 Wildlife Habitat Survey/Insect Habitat Survey

 Since 2019, we have conducted a three year "insect habitat survey" (not conducted in 2021 due to unfavorable weather conditions).
-A third study was conducted in 2022 and the survey results are summarized.
-Based on the results, we are reviewing the survey methods to improve our future activities.
+The three-year survey found that there was no significant difference in the number of insect species observed between the natural forest and the planted areas, suggesting that the planted areas are steadily transitioning toward natural forest.
+We are currently reviewing the survey methods to ensure that regular monitoring can continue in the future.

 Vegetation Shift in the Wind-afflicted Area